First Restoration: The Bourbons' game and the return to peace

 Louis XVIII Raising France from Its Ruins, allegory of the Bourbons' return by Louis-Philippe Crépin.

-On April 12, the Count of Artois was warmly welcomed by the population when he entered Paris displaying the white cockade, royalist symbol, while advocating peace and unity: he was made to say "No more divisions, no more divisions, peace and France; I see it again, and nothing has changed, except that there is one more Frenchman" but this popular enthusiasm was only temporary.
+On 12 April, the Count of Artois was warmly welcomed by the population when he entered Paris displaying the white cockade, royalist symbol, while advocating peace and unity: he was made to say "No more divisions, no more divisions, peace and France; I see it again, and nothing has changed, except that there is one more Frenchman" but this popular enthusiasm was only temporary.
 The Senate recognized him as lieutenant general of the kingdom, but Talleyrand and Fouché, back in Paris, insisted he accept the constitutional project's principles without conviction, though abstaining from swearing on the text.
 He kept the government in place, adding rallied marshals (Oudinot and Moncey) and Vitrolles, his personal advisor.
 Hostile to liberalism, he maintained, alongside this government, a green cabinet, an occult government of émigrés and counter-revolutionaries that aroused fear among rallied Bonapartists.
 The white flag replaced the tricolor, to the great dismay of soldiers already hurt by defeat.

-Louis XVIII landed at Calais on April 24.
-On May 2, the Declaration of Saint-Ouen before senators who came to meet him challenged popular sovereignty and referred the constitutional text to a commission to "improve" it, while expressing the impossibility of a pure return to the Ancien Régime.
+Louis XVIII landed at Calais on 24 April.
+On 2 May, the Declaration of Saint-Ouen before senators who came to meet him challenged popular sovereignty and referred the constitutional text to a commission to "improve" it, while expressing the impossibility of a pure return to the Ancien Régime.
 Thus, while issuing criticisms calling for corrections, Louis XVIII promised preservation of its major principles.
 He proclaimed himself "Louis, by the grace of God, King of France and Navarre", continuing the title he appropriated upon the death of Louis XVI's son in 1795.
 This idea of monarchical continuity between Louis XVI, Louis XVII, and Louis XVIII, denying the revolutionary period, was prominent in the king's statements.
-On May 3, from the Château de Saint-Ouen, he made a solemn entry into Paris via the barrière Saint-Denis and reached the Tuileries Palace after hearing a Te Deum at Notre-Dame de Paris.
-The new reconciliation government was established on May 13.
+On 3 May, from the Château de Saint-Ouen, he made a solemn entry into Paris via the barrière Saint-Denis and reached the Tuileries Palace after hearing a Te Deum at Notre-Dame de Paris.
+The new reconciliation government was established on 13 May.
 Former émigrés remained a minority.

-Peace was concluded with the Allies on May 30: the first Treaty of Paris restored France to its 1792 borders, with some territorial gains to spare French feelings.
-Losses included colonies: Tobago, Saint Lucia, and Île de France.
+Peace was concluded with the Allies on 30 May: the first Treaty of Paris restored France to its 1792 borders, with some territorial gains to spare French feelings.
+However, there were losses regarding the colonies: Tobago, Saint Lucia, and Île de France.
 France paid no indemnities, suffered no occupation, and was to have representation at the Congress of Vienna.
 These favorable terms were obtained by Talleyrand and Tsar Alexander.
-The loss of imperial conquests, becoming a grievance theme, was long used by liberals to criticize the monarchy.
+The loss of the imperial conquests, which became a theme of discontent, would long be used by liberals to criticize the monarchy.